 - Spills of petroleum products can have a great impact on both marine and fresh water environments while spills on land can also cause problems when they seep into groundwater or join waterways through runnoff.

-- These data were obtained from Environment Canada.
-The Yukon Goverment took over responsibility for monitoring spills in 2003.
+- Spill records were obtained from Environment Canada as well as the Yukon Goverment who took over responsibility for monitoring spills in 2003.

 - The volume of some spills is reported as "unknown" and indictes that there was some difficulty in estimating the size of the spill.

 Text revised: July 29, 2013 Data added: July 29, 2013